-- Flood insurance: even if your restaurant is not in a flood-prone area, it will be good to take out this protection.
+- Flood insurance: even if your restaurant is not in a flood-prone area, it would be good to obtain this protection.
 More than 30% of the claims for this type of policy are made by people not located in an area prone to flooding.

 We must consider that in this type of business, there are usually many risks for the clients, employees, and infrastructures.
 For this reason, it is best to hire an insurance company that is highly qualified to back us up when things go wrong.

 It will always be better to have our business fully protected in case of an eventuality.
-Otherwise, the costs that will have to be assumed will be very high and would end up being borne by us.
+Otherwise, the costs that will have to be assumed will be very high and would end up having to be paid entirely by us.